 These goals can show you how viable a working partnership between your agency and their organization is.
 If they describe lofty, impossible ambitions, you can proactively have a frank conversation about what your agency can realistically do for them.

 This might be the most important point to consider on this list.
 It underscores almost every other section addressed here.
 If a company’s budget isn’t sufficient, then you won’t be able to do much for its challenges, goals, and vision.

 It might go without saying, but clients need to be able to afford your services.
-If the budget they provide in this section isn’t where it needs to be, you’ll have to have a conversation to see if they’re willing to bump that figure up.
+If the budget they provide in this section isn’t where it needs to be, you’ll have to see if they’re willing to bump that figure up.

-If their budget meets your standards, this section gives you a reference point for the resources you’ll be able to allocate to assist the client.
-It also helps you set some boundaries to frame the strategy you'll employ to help the organization in question.
+If their budget meets your standards, this section acts as a reference point for the resources you’ll be able to allocate to assist the client.

 This section often serves as a starting point for shaping the way you serve this client.
-It gives you some valuable reference points for understanding how the company in question operates.
-With this information, you know where to look to see how companies in the potential client’s space function.
+You’ll gain valuable reference points for understanding how the company in question operates.
+With this information, you can research how companies in the potential client’s industry function.

 You can see the strategies their competitors are employing and determine whether your agency can leverage those tactics.
-If you check out a potential client's competitors and see that their operations are totally foreign to your services, you might decide that their company isn’t a good fit for you.
+If you see that competitors’ operations are totally foreign to your services, you might decide that their company isn’t a good fit for you.